Four Ways to Improve Black Mental Health

 Community Spaces

-As we continue to recover from COVID-19, we can turn to mental health help groups, such as Safe Place and Black Men Heal, for equitable programs for minority communities.
+As we continue to recover from COVID-19, we turn to mental health help groups, such as Safe Place and Black Men Heal, for equitable programs for minority communities.

 For more information on holistic and mental health support, visit: